Robbie Ftorek

 Robert Brian Ftorek (born January 2, 1952) is an American professional ice hockey coach and former player.
+He played over 300 games in both the National Hockey League and World Hockey Association.
+In the 1976-77 season, he scored 46 goals and recorded 71 assists for the Phoenix Roadrunners on his way to winning the Gordie Howe Trophy as the WHA's most valuable player.
+He was the first American to ever be named the most valuable player of a professional hockey league and the only one for nearly 40 years.
+In over 700 games as a professional hockey player, Ftorek scored 750 points.
+After his playing career ended, he became a head coach, where he coached in the minor leagues and the NHL for decades; he won the Calder Cup with Albany in 1995.

-He was enshrined as member of the United States Hockey Hall of Fame in 1991.
+Ftorek was inducted in the United States Hockey Hall of Fame in 1991.

 Playing career

-Ftorek played in the 1962, 1963 and 1964 Quebec International Pee-Wee Hockey Tournaments with his Boston youth team.
-He later played on the 1972 United States Olympic Hockey team that surprisingly won the silver medal at the 1972 Winter Olympics.
-He also played for Team USA at the 1972 "Pool B" Ice Hockey World Championship where he was selected to the tournament all-star team.
-Originally drafted by the New England Whalers of the World Hockey Association (WHA) in 1972, Ftorek instead signed with the Detroit Red Wings of the National Hockey League (NHL).
-However, the Red Wings regarded him as too small to make it as a professional and he only appeared in a handful of NHL games.
-Having spent most of his time in the minors with the Virginia Wings of the American Hockey League (AHL), Ftorek decided to move over to the WHA in 1974, and at this time the Whalers traded his WHA rights to the Phoenix Roadrunners.
+In 1962, 1963 and 1964, Ftorek played in the Quebec International Pee-Wee Hockey Tournaments with his Boston youth team.
+He played on the United States Olympic Hockey team that won the silver medal at the 1972 Winter Olympics.
+He also played for Team USA at the 1972 "Pool B" Ice Hockey World Championship and was selected to the tournament all-star team.

+In 1972, Ftorek was drafted by the New England Whalers of the World Hockey Association (WHA), but he signed instead with the Detroit Red Wings of the National Hockey League (NHL).
+The Red Wings regarded him as too small to make it as a professional at 5 foot 9 inches and 155 pounds.
+He appeared in only 15 games with the team over two seasons, spending most of that time in the minors with the Virginia Wings of the American Hockey League (AHL).
+In 1974, Ftorek decided to move over to the WHA began playing for the Phoenix Roadrunners, to whom the Whalers had traded their rights to him.
+He collected 100 points in the 1975-76 season, becoming the first American to do so.

-Ftorek quickly became the Roadrunners' biggest star and he made history in 1977 when he won the Gordie Howe Trophy as the league's most valuable player, becoming the first American professional ice hockey player to be named a league MVP.
-Ftorek confirmed his status as the most accomplished American player of the 1970s in the inaugural 1976 Canada Cup, where he was elected MVP of Team USA and also was the team's leading scorer.
-After playing parts of three seasons in Phoenix, when the Roadrunners franchise folded Ftorek signed with the Cincinnati Stingers.
+Ftorek quickly became the Roadrunners' biggest star.
+In the 1976-77 season, on a team that finished in last place, he won the Gordie Howe Trophy as the league's most valuable player and he became the first American professional ice hockey player to be named a league MVP.
+He was the first player from a professional sports franchise playing in the state of Arizona to win a league MVP and the only one for nearly two decades.
+Ftorek confirmed his status as the most accomplished American player of the 1970s in the inaugural 1976 Canada Cup, where he was Team USA's leading scorer and the team's most valuable player.
+After three seasons the Roadrunners folded, and Ftorek signed with the Cincinnati Stingers.